 We recommend the largest monitor reasonable for your application: Testing large harnesses?
 Choose a large screen.
-CableEye does not limit your choice.
-CableEye software version B1188 or later is PC Touch Screen compatible giving you the option of removing other peripherals from your production workstation.
+CableEye testers do not limit your choice.
+CableEye tester software version B1188 or later is PC Touch Screen compatible giving you the option of removing other peripherals from your production workstation.

 Yes, however, the test fixture must be connected to the computer's USB port for the software to operate.
 You have permission to load the software on as many computers as you wish, and then move the test fixture around as needed to different work stations for testing cables or wire harnesses.